 Frank Westerman, our senior man, a captain, got on the phone, and things started coming together.
 How that man did that amazed me, but then, when you are a second Lieutenant, lots of things amaze you!
 Pretty soon, a very few days after our arrival, Koreans started putting up additional tenting next to Air Rescue; it looked like “Rescue City” just grew suburbs.
 Then they went out in the field behind the tents and put in four PSP pads, which got us sort of excited, thinking that we might eventually get helicopters to fill them.
 We spent the next thirty days or so, living with the 3rd, as regards our basic needs, like food and such, counting and storing all the goodies that seemed to appear like magic.
 When we found out that we were, in fact, the 581st’s helicopter flight, all of it, and that we were not going to get any more people, Frank decided it was organization time.

 There were jobs that had to be done, and people had to fill the spaces that would make them happen.
 Since Frank Westerman was our senior rank, he obviously was the Commander.
 Joe E. Barrett, another Captain, and a long time helicopter pilot would be the Operations Officer, since he had more experience than the rest of us put together.
 Frank M. Fabijan had some supply experience, voila! a Supply Officer.
 I had an A&P Mechanics certificate, and had been the Assistant Maintenance Officer in a C-82 outfit from which I escaped by going to helicopter school.
 With a stroke of Frank’s pen we had a maintenance type.
 Lawrence A. Barrett suddenly became the Adjutant.
 I am not sure what Rut Garnett drew, but we were in business.
-Sergeant Jackabowski had been a ground school instructor on H-13’s in the Army program at Gary AFB, San Marcos, Texas and he suddenly became the Line Chief, which is pretty damn heady progression when you stop and think about it.
+Sergeant Jackabowski had been a ground school instructor on H-13’s in the Army program at Gary AFB, and he suddenly became the Line Chief, which is pretty damn heady progression when you stop and think about it.
 Now that we knew who we were, the next thing was to find out what we were.

 No one knew where the helicopters were.
 Someone at 5th Air Force remembered something about helicopters in crates over at Kissararzu, and got on the phone.
-There they were, four brand new H-19A’s right out of the factory, and we think shipped via Mountain Home AFB to Japan.
-We were reasonably sure that we were due for some Air Rescue cast offs, and that news surely brightened our future.
+There they were, four brand new H-19A’s right out of the factory, and we think shipped via Mountain Home to Japan.
+We were reasonably sure that we were due for some Air Rescue cast offs and that news surely brightened our future.
 As quickly as Frank could get some orders, we were off to “Kiss” and ferried the birds to K-16.
-Since we were destined to spend a lot of time over water, that little jaunt was a nice warm-up.
+Since we were destined to spend a lot of time over water that little jaunt was a nice warm-up.

 The organizational set-up seemed to leave a good bit lacking.
 We were attached somehow to the 3rd Air Rescue Group, in that they provided our food and we used their mail system.
 Our “suburb” had been built adjacent to all their facilities, so we had showers, barber shops, and all the “nice” things in life readily available.
 We were attached to the 6167th Air Base Group for personnel/finance/administrative support, and I guess, operational control.
 Our goodies coming through the supply system came direct, once we managed to convince everyone that there really was such an outfit living over on the far side of the Base, alongside Air Rescue.
 As Colonel Mike Haas says in his new book, “if anyone noticed that four helicopters sitting over there did not have Rescue markings on them, we were fully prepared to tell people we were some rinky-dink trash hauling outfit.”
 Indeed, we had painted out the Rescue markings.
 I think, at the request of the Air Rescue Commander.